3mdeb/news-and-ideas/blog/content/post/2020-05-01-trenchboot-nlnet-ci-cd-system.md

 #### Continuous Integration (CI)

-Basically this practice is used in development stage of project and greatly simplify release process.
+Basically this practice is used in the development stage of project and greatly simplifies release process.
 Let's consider cyclic, monthly release of our `TrenchBoot: Open Source DRTM` project.
 Throughout the whole month, there are code changes in all repositories related to project.
 Over time verification of introduced changes manually  becomes too complex and too uncomfortable.
-Imagine building same binaries every time when there is even slight change.
+Imagine building same binaries each time when there is even slight change.
 It must be done, but it is ineffective when delegated person must do it by hand.
 At this point, **CI** comes with help!
 It is a system which *automatically builds and tests specific component* in response to a defined event.
-This event is mostly new commit, tag release or merge - it is defined by the owner and adapted to project's needs.
-As a result, every code change is automatically checked against crash and hereby gives quick feedback to developers.
+This event is mostly new git commit, tag or merge - it is defined by the owner and adapted to project's needs.
+As a result, every code change is automatically checked against crash and hereby gives quick feedback to the developers.

 #### Continuous Delivery (CD)

 **Continuous Delivery (CD)** is a successor of CI phase.
-As mentioned, CI checks the build and validate its correctness.
-However, the end products are always binary files (applications) which should be provided to users.
-That is the scope of CD part. *It releases and publishes* final deliveries called artifacts, so it can be freely used by user.
+As mentioned, CI checks the build and validates its correctness.
+However, the end products are always binary files (applications) which should be provided to the users.
+That is the scope of CD part. *It releases and publishes* final deliverables called artifacts, so it can be freely used by user.
 Moreover, you are sure that those deliveries (binary files mostly) have passed build and test phases (in CI), which confirms their correctness in operation.

 ## Our CI/CD system

-Now, when you are familiar with CI/CD concept, let us introduce our own prepared environment.
-We decided to use **GitLab CI** tools.
+Now, when you are familiar with CI/CD concept, let us introduce you to our environment.
+We decided to use the **GitLab CI**.
 For our usage it is most convenient solution and (in opposition as the name suggest) it works seamlessly with GitHub repositories too.
 Please refer to the *TrenchBoot CI/CD infrastructure* diagram to see the details.